Rynhalt/AlphaAgents/README.md

   - Front-end (FastAPI + Jinja) includes risk-profile selection, color-coded live debate stream, collapsible coordinator insights, reasoning trace viewer, and auto-refreshing plots.

+  👉 **Want a quick tour?** Check out [DEMO.md](DEMO.md) for screenshots, screen recordings, and instructions on replaying the demo locally or via the Render preview link.

   ## Current Status & Limitations

   - The agents currently reason over structured mock data and qualitative heuristics; they do **not** run quantitative valuation models or econometric screens yet, so the output is educational rather than trading-ready.